- 1.FOOT CORRECTION part 1: ARCH SUPPORT

 3. Heel wedges placed under the heel of the shoe insole. (pic below)

-Furthermore, a ton of time and experience with wedging has caused me to form the view that around 70%-75% of riders need heel wedging, either alone or in combination with cleat wedging.
-Around 25%-30% need cleat wedging alone.
+Furthermore, a stack of time and experience with wedging has caused me to form the view that around 70% of riders need heel wedging, either alone or in combination with cleat wedging.
+Around 30% need cleat wedging alone.
 There is a tiny, tiny minority that are best served with an inshoe forefoot wedge.
-Occasionally, and assuming Level 2 arch support is in place, I find someone that doesn’t need any wedging for one foot and more rarely, a client who doesn’t need wedging for either foot.
+Often, and assuming Level 2 arch support is in place, I find someone that doesn’t need any wedging for one foot (most often the left) and more rarely, a client who doesn’t need wedging for either foot.

 I prefer to use BFS ITS wedges as a diagnostic tool to help determine the number of wedges necessary.
 The value of an inshoe forefoot wedge is that it is a shotgun, not a stiletto.
-Because it is over the point of contact with the pedal, ITS wedges correct the forefoot directly and have an indirect effect on the rear foot of many, it is easy to determine wedge numbers (whereas a heel wedge will only correct the rear foot).
+Because it is over the point of contact with the pedal, ITS wedges correct the forefoot directly and have an indirect effect on the rear foot, it is easy to determine wedge numbers.
 Then a determination has to be made as to where to wedge.
 The key thing to understand here is that cleat wedges are also like a shotgun.
-They affect everything; at least temporarily, and only temporarily in the majority of cases where heel wedges are needed.
+They affect forefoot and rear foot in terms of optimising neural feedback; at least temporarily.
 Once the correct number of wedges is determined using in shoe wedges, then BFS ITS wedges equate one for one with the same number of BFS Cleat Wedges or Steve Hogg Heel Wedges in terms of corrective effect.
 This demands further explanation and I’m not totally satisfied with what I’m about to say for reasons that I’ll explain; so if any one cares to contribute their 2 bob’s worth, please feel free.

 A BFS ITS wedge has a taper of 1.5 degrees whereas a BFS Cleat Wedge or one of our Heel Wedges has a taper of 1 degree, yet they work one for one.
 Why?